-This site can easily be incorporated into the main loop; simply turn toward Colintraive instead of Glendaruel after you’ve visited Ardtaraig and before you visit Kilmodan.
-As you follow the A886 south toward Colintraive, a large lay-by, big enough for three of four minibuses – opens up on your left as the road bends right at ///flick.static.offshore.
+This site can easily be incorporated into the driving loop; simply turn toward Colintraive instead of Glendaruel after you’ve visited Ardtaraig and before you visit Kilmodan.
+As you follow the A886 south toward Colintraive, a large lay-by, big enough for 2 or 3 coaches – opens up on your left as the road bends right at ///flick.static.offshore.
 There’s a well paved path at the northeast corner of this bay; but that is not where we’re headed.

 Instead, head to the very end of the bay and cross the road.
 There’s a barely visible sheep trail leading up over the hill in the direction of Meall Garbh at ///bossy.gambles.payback, follow this path as it leads in a southerly direction with a gentle incline.
 As you ascend the hill toward ///combines.connector.violinist, you get a good view of the lay-by behind you, and the track becomes clearer ahead.
-If you’re unsure, you can use the ViewRanger app or website to follow follow our GPS trail.
+If you’re unsure, you can use the follow our GPS trail on the OutdoorActive platform.

 The track levels out, then begins to descend, and leads you in short time to a marshy area with ash trees.
 It can be difficult to pick out the route at this point.
-Keep to the left of the trees and strike out uphill toward ///connected.headline.committee on the flank of Meall Garbh.
+Keep to the left of the trees, then strike out uphill toward ///connected.headline.committee on the flank of Meall Garbh.
 The views over the Kyles of Bute open up to your right, and the track keeps climbing.
-Although difficult to follow in places, this pilgrim trail is incredibly photogenic throughout; there are all sorts of interesting rocky outcrops, trees and flowers to pay attention to before you’re dazzled by the views as you crest the hill.
+Although difficult to follow in places, this pilgrim trail is incredibly photogenic throughout; there are all sorts of interesting rocky outcrops, trees and flowers to enjoy before you’re dazzled by the views as you crest the hill.

 By the time you reach ///explained.positions.spouse, you’ll have a great view of both the well and chapel to your left, and the Kyles of Bute stretching out to your right.
 From here, you can look past the chapel and see the Colintraive – Rhubodach ferry as it makes it’s short hop from Cowal to the Isle of Bute.